International Calling

 Common Area Codes in Kenya

-Phone Number Format in Kenya
+Understanding Phone Number Formats in Kenya

 A typical Kenyan mobile number, when dialed internationally, looks like this: